Domestic Helper Statutory Holidays 2019: Everything You Need to Know

 - Statutory Holidays are mandatory i.e. you must give your domestic helper the day off.

-- They are mandatory irrespective of the length of service i.e. no matter if your domestic helper has been with you for two years or only two days she must get the day off.
+- They are mandatory irrespective of the length of service i.e. no matter if your domestic helper has been with you for 2 years or only 2 days, she must have the day off.

 - If your domestic helper has been with you for at least 3 months under a continuous contract, she is entitled to paid statutory holidays.
 If she has been with you for less than 3 months she is entitled to statutory holidays.
 However, in such case, it is strictly up to you to decide whether you want to pay her or not.